Ted Kaczynski: After publication

-David Kaczynski had tried to remain anonymous, but he was soon identified.
-Within a few days an FBI agent team was dispatched to interview David and his wife with their attorney in Washington, D.C.
+Kaczynski's brother, David, had tried to remain anonymous, but he was soon identified.
+Within a few days, an FBI agent team was dispatched to interview David and his wife with their attorney in Washington, D.C.
 At this and subsequent meetings, David provided letters written by his brother in their original envelopes, allowing the FBI task force to use the postmark dates to add more detail to their timeline of Ted's activities.
-David developed a respectful relationship with behavioral analysis Special Agent Kathleen M. Puckett, whom he met many times in Washington, D.C., Texas, Chicago, and Schenectady, New York, over the nearly two months before the federal search warrant was served on Kaczynski's cabin.

 David had once admired and emulated his older brother but had since left the survivalist lifestyle behind.
 He had received assurances from the FBI that he would remain anonymous and that his brother would not learn who had turned him in, but his identity was leaked to CBS News in early April 1996.
 CBS anchorman Dan Rather called FBI director Louis Freeh, who requested 24 hours before CBS broke the story on the evening news.
-The FBI scrambled to finish the search warrant and have it issued by a federal judge in Montana; afterwards, the FBI conducted an internal leak investigation, but the source of the leak was never identified.
+The FBI scrambled to finish the search warrant and have it issued by a federal judge in Montana; afterward, the FBI conducted an internal leak investigation, but the source of the leak was never identified.

 FBI officials were not unanimous in identifying Ted as the author of the manifesto.
 The search warrant noted that several experts believed the manifesto had been written by another individual.